 The other is sudden price drops, whether that’s an algorithm working out the best way to attract users to buy (as brands like Amazon often will) or just the big names price-matching one another, or pushing the price down further as they look to be the big winner.

-(We saw something similar with iPads in the US and AirPods in the UK last year).
+(We saw something similar with iPads in the US and AirPods in the UK last year as retailers looked to get the price of the top Apple products, among the most sought-after products, onto the radar of consumers).

 As with any sales event you’ll see a mixture of bargains, discounted end-of-line stock and strange things found in the back of a warehouse somewhere.
 In 2016, consumer magazine Which? accused retailers of some pretty dodgy behaviour.